LiminalVR/Liminal-SDK/README.md

 **Important:** You must close Unity, otherwise the SDKs will auto-generate again.

+### Setup Git
+> - If you do not have Git installed, Download Git https://git-scm.com/downloads
+> - Once git has been installed, locate cmd/git.exe, copy the path to just cmd
+> - Add the path to cmd to your Environment Variables.
+(Press Window, Search Environment Variables)

 ### Importing the _Liminal SDK_

 The Liminal SDK uses Unity Package Manager.